yilmazbingo/portfolio-typescript-next.js/src/data/posts/start-and-end-of-target-in-sorted-array.md

      [mid+1, , , , , , lastElement]

-We recursively keep dividing the array and search the target element till the "mid pointer" points to the target value or we have only one element in the array.
+We recursively keep dividing the array and search the target element till the "mid pointer" points to the target value.

 This algorithm has O(Log(n)) time complexity becasue everytime we perform binary search on our search space, we were removing half of tha search space.
 Since we are dividing our search space by 2, its base value should be 2 but since we are ignoring the constants in complexity analysis, we always take base value as 10.

 Log(n) tells us how many times we divide our search space till we find the target value.
 Let's say we have an array with 16 elements.
 If we linearly search for the target, in worst scenario, target value will be at the end so we would be doing 16 operations to find the element and its time complexity would be O(N).

-If we implment binary search, worst case scenario would be we find the element when only 1 element left in the array
+If we implement binary search, worst case scenario would be if we find the element when only 1 element left in the array

        16 -> 8 -> 4 -> 2 -> 1

-How many times we performed division till we reach target? in this case it is 4=Log2(16)=Log2(2^4)
+How many times we performed division till we reach target?
+In this case it is

+                4=Log2(16)=Log2(2^4)

 Coding of binary search is very simple: